ibm-cloud-docs/sell/add-new-product.md

     - Deployable software
 1. Click **Add**.

-## Import an existing product by using the console
+## Importing an existing product by using the console
 {: #import-product}
 {: ui}